Monday, September 25, 2023

 The OPEN Transformation Roadmap

 When looking at SAFe's "Implementation roadmap," we basically see "Training, training, training, training, do something, training, training, training, bye - have fun!"
-That looks great if you're a trainer - but it has little to with how I, as a coach, perceive the journey of organizational change.
+That looks great if you're a trainer - but it has little to do with how I, as a coach, perceive the journey of organizational change.

 In this article, I'm trying to give you a short summary on how I personally perceive a change initiative - with "OPEN Transformation roadmap!"